Seeding a Legacy of Healing

 Q. How long is Seeding a Legacy of Healing initiative?

-A. FSPA will repeat the Seeding a Legacy of Healing process in 2021, again inviting all sisters to consider their relationships with non-profit organizations and how a Seeding a Legacy of Healing partnership could address a global, national or local concern.
+A. FSPA Seeding a Legacy of Healing Team completed the grant cycle for 2022-2024.
+That was the last granting cycle until 2025 when again all sisters will be invited to consider their relationships with non-profit organizations and how a Seeding a Legacy of Healing partnership could address a global, national or local concern.

 Q. How can my non-profit apply for a Seeding a Legacy of Healing investment?